Boston, New York: Murder of John Love

+The Railroad

+In 1902, Frank and Charles Goodyear, co-presidents of the Buffalo and Susquehanna Railroad, sought construction of a line running from Wellsville to Buffalo, whose harbor would be a convenient point from which to ship coal and lumber from the center of Pennsylvania.
+Construction through Boston was time-consuming, as the gully cut by Landon Brook (near the south town line) had to be filled in with earth.
+The work was completed by late 1906, and the hamlets of Boston, Patchin, and North Boston would each receive a station.

+Unfortunately for the Goodyears, the line to Buffalo never generated a positive revenue, as they had gotten into considerable debt building it.
+This, combined with overextension and the decline of the lumber industry, led to the railroad going bankrupt.
+It was sold off in 1915 to the Wellsville and Buffalo Railroad, who ran passenger trains until November 1916.
+World War I increased the demand for scrap metal, so the unprofitable line was quickly pulled up, bringing an end to the railroad industry in Boston.
+Today, National Grid's power lines mark the former route, and several concrete culverts still remain.

 Geography

 According to the United States Census Bureau, the town has a total area of 92.8 km2.

 Geologically speaking, Boston is one of the more interesting places in the Greater Niagara region, for many glacial activities, over many years, caused sufficient pressure indentation to alter dramatically the landscape and even the water table.

 U.S. Route 219 crosses the town.
 New York State Route 277 (Boston State Road/Herman Hill Road) intersects New York State Route 391 (Boston State Road) in the northwestern part of the town at North Boston.